Clinical Conditions

 SARD is a condition which causes very sudden blindness in dogs.
 There is more information contained in the factsheet.

 This condition has several names.
-The most recent is spontaneous chronic corneal epithelial defect (SCEED).
+The most recent is spontaneous chronic corneal epithelial defect (SCCED).
 Other names include indolent ulcers, epithelial basement membrane dystrophy, Boxer ulcers, and superficial erosions.
 This factsheet outlines the signs of the condition and the treatment which is required.